 “While I would recommend avoiding these products altogether, if you do choose to use one, steer clear of products with lots of color and certainly glitter,” Dr. Hemesath says.

 Dr. Hemesath offers three tips you can use, if you do want to create a safe bubble bath for women.

 - Less is more.
-It’s ok to use small amounts of bubble bath or bath salt from time to time.
+It’s OK to use small amounts of bubble bath for sensitive skin or bath salts from time to time.

 - Essential oils.
 If a woman generally doesn’t have a problem with vaginal infections/irritation, a bath with a few drops of essential oils to create fragrance is OK.